Pressure metrics for cusped Hitchin components: Introduction

 Since $J^\phi$ achieves its minimum along the diagonal, ${\mathbb P}^{\phi}$ will always be non-negative.
 However, it will not always be non-degenerate.
 Typically, the most difficult portion of the proof of the construction of a pressure metric is to verify non-degeneracy, or, more generally, to characterize which vectors are degenerate.

 We first consider the first fundamental weight $\omega_1\in\Delta$, given by $\omega_1(\vec x)=x_1$.
 As a consequence of a much more general result, Bridgeman, Canary, Labourie and Sambarino \cite{BCLS} prove that $\mathbb P^{\omega_1}$ is non-degenerate on the Hitchin component of a convex cocompact Fuchsian group.
-We will follow the outline of the proof of non-degeneracy in the survey article \cite{BCS} which makes use of simplifications arising from restricting to the Hitchin setting.
 We recall that the mapping class group $\mathrm{Mod}(\Gamma)$ is the group of (isotopy classes of) orientation-preserving self-homeomorphisms of $\mathbb H^2/\Gamma$.

 \begin{theorem} If $\Gamma\subset\mathsf{PSL}(2,\mathbb R)$ is torsion-free and geometrically finite, then the pressure form ${\mathbb P}^{\omega_1}$ is non-degenerate, so gives rise to a mapping class group invariant, analytic Riemannian metric on $\mathcal H_d(\Gamma)$. \end{theorem}